Vibration Control and Engineering

 Vibration isolation is a mechanism to isolate the vibration from propagating further into the structure or neighbouring structures, by typically using isolation mounts or anti-vibration mounts.

-For this mechanism to be effective, the operating frequency must be more than three or greater times than that of the resonance frequency of the mass on the isolation mounts, for the isoaltion to be effective.
+For this mechanism to be effective, the operating frequency must be more than three or greater times than that of the resonance frequency of the mass on the isolation mounts.

 The effectiveness of the isolation is also dependent on the damping of the mount.

-What if the operating frequency changes, is not fixed and it is not possible to specify an isolation mount?
+What if the operating frequency varies, is not fixed and it is not possible to specify an isolation mount?

-Let's discuss a case study.
-This case study is of a fabricated electronic distribution box that was developed for Dassault Aviation's Falcon 7X.
+This case study is about a fabricated electronic distribution box that was developed for Dassault Aviation's Falcon 7X.

 Dassault Aviation did not permit vibration mounts (as the rubber degrades over time, and is not strong enough for crash safety) or air movers (fans for cooling the electronics) in their aircraft equipment.